microsoft/azure-health-AI-services-samples/samples/ta4h-adaptive-client-blueprint/README.md

 ## Text Analytics for Health Adaptive Client for Processing Large Volumes of Data

 This sample provides code and setup instructions for processing large volumes of medical data using Text Analytics for Health.
-The TextAnlytics SDKs provide a convenient way to call the TextAnalytics API and work with the analysis results programatically.
+The TextAnalytics SDKs provide a convenient way to call the TextAnalytics API and work with the analysis results programmatically.
 However, when you have large volumes of data that you want to process using TextAnalytics for Health and store the results, it is important to have a solution that is optimized for efficiency and throughput.
 This sample aims to do exactly that.
 It tries to minimize the overall time for processing a large number of documents given the capacity of the servers at any given moment (whether you use the hosted API or a self-hosted solution) and the service limits (i.e. max allowed API calls per minute).